Shortcuts to Adiabaticity in Krylov Space: Krylov expansion

 The use of the operator wave function also allows us to obtain \be (A,A)=b_0^2\sum_{k=1}^{d_A}\alpha_k^2 = b_0^2\langle 0|(QiBQ)^{-2}|0\rangle, \ee where $|0\rangle=(1,0,\dots,0)^{\rm T}$ and $Q=1-|\phi\rangle\langle\phi|$ represents the projection operator onto the nonzero-eigenvalue states.
 We show the derivation in Appendix~\ref{deriveAA}.
 This representation is useful when we evaluate the norm of the AGP.

+It is instructive to compare the present result for the odd-dimension case to that for the even-dimension case.
+Equations~(\ref{alphaevend1}) and (\ref{alphaevend2}) show that, when the Krylov dimension is even, each order is calculated without using the higher-order contributions.
+This property is practically useful for systems with many degrees of freedom.
+As we discuss in the next sections, we frequently consider the truncation of the series expansion as an approximation.
+By contrast, for an odd Krylov dimension, all the Lanczos coefficients are required to construct each term of the AGP, as we see in Eqs.~(\ref{alphaoddd1}) and (\ref{alphaoddd2}) and the zero mode $|\phi\rangle$ in Eq.~(\ref{phi}).
+However, each component of $|\phi\rangle$ takes a small value and could be negligible for large systems.

-The representation of the AGP by the Lanczos coefficients shows several general properties.
-For example, we can estimate a contribution from each term of the expansion in Eq.~(\ref{agpk}) by the Lanczos coefficient.
+We can estimate a contribution from each term of the expansion in Eq.~(\ref{agpk}) by the Lanczos coefficient.
 When $b_n$ is an increasing function with respect to $n$, the corresponding $\alpha_k$ is a decreasing function.
-Typical global behaviors of the Lanczos coefficients have been discussed in many-body systems.
-It was found that $b_n\propto n$ for chaotic systems, $b_n\propto \sqrt{n}$ for integrable systems, and $b_n= {\rm const.}$ for noninteracting systems \cite{Parker19}.
-In Fig.~\ref{fig02}, we show the corresponding behaviors of $\alpha_k$ for linear and square-root cases.
-The constant case is found in the examples of Sec.~\ref{sec:many}.
+The typical global behavior of the Lanczos coefficients has been discussed in many-body systems.
+It was found that $b_n\propto n$ for chaotic systems and leads to a maximal pace of operator growth.
+Likewise, $b_n\propto \sqrt{n}$ for integrable systems, and $b_n\approx {\rm const}$ for noninteracting systems \cite{Parker19}.
+In Fig.~\ref{fig02}, we show the behavior of $\alpha_k$ in the case of a linear and square-root growth of $b_n$.
+The constant case is found in the examples in Sec.~\ref{sec:many}.
 In the figure, we also show a special case $b_n\propto\sqrt{n(d-n)}$ where the operators defined from the Krylov complexity theory form a SU(2) algebra~\cite{Parker19,Barbon19,Rabinovici21,Caputa22,Hornedal22,Hornedal23}.
+We also note that the series of Lanczos coefficients typically shows an oscillating behavior, as shown in the examples below.
+Given that the coefficients $\alpha_k$ in the AGP expansion involve the ratio $b_{2k}/b_{2k+1}$ as in Eq. (\ref{alphaoddd2}), a regular oscillation series of $b_k$ leads to a decreasing series on $\alpha_k$.
+These observations indicate that the property of the CD term is closely related to that of the operator growth in the Krylov subspace.